5.27.13 SWOD

 Motivation

-• Here’s a pretty sick highlight reel of some Olympic athletes competing.
+• Here’s a pretty awesome highlight reel of some Olympic athletes competing.
 It’s pretty amazing to see how much weight these athletes can move despite their low bodyweight.
 Technique and explosiveness is what enables these athletes to do this; they are moving that bar with a good amount of velocity

 4.23.13 SWOD